janlukasschroeder/sec-api-python/README.md

 ## Form ADV API

-Search the entire ADV filing database and find all ADV filings filed by firm advisers (SEC and state registered), individual advisers and firm brochures published in part 2 of ADV filings.
+Search the entire Form ADV filing database and find all ADV filings filed by firm advisers (SEC and state registered), individual advisers and firm brochures published in part 2 of ADV filings.
 The database comprises 41,000 ADV filings filed by advisory firms and 380,000 individual advisers and is updated daily.
 Search and find ADV filings by any filing property, such as CRD, assets under management, type of adviser (e.g. broker dealer) and more.
 Direct owners from Schedule A, indirect owners from Schedule B as well as private funds from Schedule D are easily accessible.

 ```python
 from sec_api import FormAdvApi